penguinpowernz/clai/README.md

 ## Pluggable Tools

-Tools are loaded from the `plugin_dir` directory.
+You can extend the tools available to the agent/LLM by putting plugins in the `plugin_dir` directory.
 Tools can be written in any language.
 They are loaded as plugins that can be used in the prompt.
 They must follow a set of rules:

-1. The plugin must be in the `plugin_dir`
+1. The plugin must be in the `plugin_dir` specified by the config
 1. The plugin must be executable
 1. The plugin must respond to the `--openai` flag with an OpenAI Tool schema:
 ```json